rbind/yutani/content/post/2018-06-09-plot-osm-tiles.md

 }
 ```

-But, how can I find the tiles which covers the whole bbox?
+But, how can I find the set of tiles which covers the whole bbox?

 ```r